Professional Development for Educators

 On-Demand Video Trainings

 We recognize that scheduled workshops may not always be convenient for you.
 As a result, we now offer a video collection of archived webinars and presentations that can be accessed at your leisure.
 After completing a short assignment, we will email you a certificate for a pre-determined number of continuing education credits.
 It’s that easy!
-We currently offer the following on-demand videos:
+We have a currently have a variety of topics including bald eagles, migration and scientific notebooking.
+We are constantly adding more!

 School or District Inservices